Study in New Zealand

 The New Zealand education system is based on the British model and a New Zealand university qualification is recognised all over the world as being the direct equivalent of a qualification from a UK university.
 The strong similarities and recognition between the university systems in the UK and New Zealand is not just reassuring; it is key if you are hoping to study a professional degree – such as veterinary science, nursing, engineering, medicine, or social work overseas.
 Read the Life After University section for plenty of career success stories from our New Zealand university graduates.

-Study Options is the official UK representative of seven universities across the country’s two islands.
+Study Options is the official UK representative of all eight New Zealand universities across the country’s two islands.
 You can access the university profiles either by island in the menu at the bottom of this page, or view them all from the University Profiles section.

 Choosing your course